sigstore/docs/content/home.md

   - type: twoColumnBanner
     header: The problem with  open source security
     imageAsset: /img/problemwithopensource.svg
-    text: >-
-      Not knowing where all your software comes from presents hard to spot risks to the integrity of your services.
+    text: Not knowing where all your software comes from means hard-to-spot risks to the integrity of your services.
+Without constant identity checks and safety protocols for keys and secrets, open source dependencies can open the door to breaches, exploits and supply chain attacks.

-      Most of today’s commercial programs, critical software and key infrastructure use open source software, linked together in a  supply chain - the map of relationships existing in a piece of software.
-It’s everything your software needs to work.
-The more complex and critical the software, the more relationships exist, and there might be hundreds of open source dependencies in just one project.

-      But a high percentage of that code is insecure.
-Without foolproof ways to verify where all your software came from, open source dependencies open the door for breaches, supply chain attacks and exploits.
     bgColour: bg-purple-dark
     alignment: imageRight
     ctaButtons: []
     ctaStyle: transparentCta
   - alignment: textRight
     cardTitle: What makes sigstore different?
-    text:
+    text: >-
-      '#### sigstore was started to improve supply chain technology for anyone using open source projects.
+      #### sigstore was started to improve supply chain technology for anyone
+      using open source projects.
 It’s for open source maintainers, by open source maintainers.

-It’s a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.'
+      #### It’s a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.
-    header: Our Vision
+    header: Our vision
     bgColour: bg-pastel-blue
-    imageAsset: ''
+    imageAsset: ""
     type: twoColumnBannerWithCard
     column1:
       header: Automatic key management